-Fibrous dysplasia is a benign (non-cancer) chronic problem in which scar-like tissue grows in place of normal bone.
-It often results in 1 or more of these:
+Fibrous dysplasia is a long-term (chronic) problem in which scarlike tissue grows in place of normal bone.
+It is not cancer.
+It often results in one or more of these:

 Uneven growth of bones

 Any bone can be affected.
-More than 1 bone can be affected at any 1 time.
-When multiple bones are affected, it is often bones on 1 side of the body.
-However, fibrous dysplasia does not spread from one bone to another.
+More than one bone can be affected at any one time.
+When several bones are affected, it is often bones on one side of the body.
+But fibrous dysplasia doesn't spread from one bone to another.
 The most commonly affected bones include:

 Vertebrae in the spine